 Having read these suggestions, go back to the Indie Cover page and see how many of those covers reflect these ideas.

-In addition to the books he has published with Lulu, Ron Miller is the author/illustrator of more than fifty commercially published books.
-These have received numerous commendations and awards, including a Hugo, the IAF Manuscript Award, the Booklist Editor’s Award and the American Institute of Physics Award of Excellence.
+Besides the books he has published with Lulu, Ron Miller is the author/illustrator of over fifty commercially published books.
+These have received many commendations and awards, including a Hugo, the IAF Manuscript Award, the Booklist Editor’s Award and the American Institute of Physics Award of Excellence.
 Several of his books have been Book-of-the-Month Club feature selections.
 In addition to the artwork he does for his own books, Miller provides illustrations for magazines such as Scientific American, Astronomy and Discover.
-Specializing in science fiction and fantasy, he has also created several hundred book covers for publishers such as Tor, Baen, Berkley/Ace, Warner, Easton Press, Subterranean Press
+Specializing in science fiction and fantasy, he has also created several hundred book covers for publishers such as Tor, Baen, Berkley/Ace, Warner, Easton Press, Subterranean Press and many others.